 May 11, 2026

-When cash flow pressure increases, most businesses respond the same way:
+When cash flow pressure increases, most businesses respond the same way: they hire more people.

 Modern finance teams are expected to: